angelr1076/Weather-App/README.md

 - Display daily or five day/3 hour forecast weather data for a given location
 - Display data in fahrenheit or celsius
-- Display in light/dark mode depending on temp scale toggle
 - Bundle using Webpack
 - Display using unique icons for specific weather data